All Products

 • Command Type: Select Shell.

 • Command content: Paste the following command content.
-For more information about sample shell commands, see View instance configurations.
+For more information about sample shell commands, see View the system configurations of ECS instances.

 if acs-plugin-manager --list --local | grep grid_driver_install > /dev/null 2>&1